saybha/saybha_v1.github.io/README.md

 ## Hi!
 I'm Sayak Bhattacharjee.

+-> Disclaimer

+This is a temporary webpage made just to see if things work out as they are written on the Internet.
+Ahem.
+There's better stuff to come, I promise, it's just a matter of managing time now.
+Cheers!

+Mail me at sayakb [AT] iitk . ac . in.

+--- Keeping alll the defaults below because who knows what comes in handy when. ---

 You can use the [editor on GitHub](https://github.com/saybha/saybha.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.